h1ddenpr0cess20/grokparty/README.md

 Select model for A pragmatic engineer (1-5) [1]: 3

 Starting conversation...
-Press Ctrl+C to stop the conversation
+Type 'p' to pause, 's' to stop, 'e' to export or Ctrl+C to quit
 ```

 ## File Structure